jons/life/README.md

 the self-programming game of life. or _splife_.

-familiarity with conway's game of life is expected for the reader of this document.
+familiarity with conway's game of life is expected for the reader of this document, so let me give you some.

 in conway's game of life, the rule set for each cell is fixed:
   1. any live cell with fewer than two live neighbours dies, as if caused by under-population.